 Problems with your security clearance?
 Contact Alan Lescht & Associates, P.C.

 Despite the upcoming changes to the security clearance system, federal employees and contractors will very likely continue to face the same types of issues they’ve faced in the past.
 Your security clearance may be at risk.
 It may also have already been suspended or even revoked.
-Call 202-463-6036 for legal advice.
+Contact Alan Lescht and Associates today for legal advice on your security clearance.